sonictl/Tiny_VL6180X/README.md

   Attiny 85 and based on whicn the digispark-tiny board is low-cost, most mini-size board that I like to use. digispark-tiny board is also named as "Digispark USB Development Board - Digistump"
   #### Specs:
  - Support for the Arduino IDE 1.0+ (OSX/Win/Linux)
  - Power via USB or External Source - 5v or 7-35v (12v or less recommended, automatic selection)
  - On-board 500ma 5V Regulator
  - Built-in USB
  - 6 I/O Pins (2 are used for USB only if your program actively communicates over USB, otherwise you can use all 6 even if you are programming via USB)
  - 8k Flash Memory (about 6k after bootloader)
  - I2C and SPI (vis USI)
  - PWM on 3 pins (more possible with Software PWM)
  - ADC on 4 pins
  - Power LED and Test/Status LED
   #### However:
-    - attiny85 has no hardware Serial, so #include <SPI.h> will not work.
+ - attiny85 has no hardware Serial, so `#include <SPI.h>` will not work.
-    - #include <Wire.h> looks work here.
+ - `#include <Wire.h>` looks work here.
-    - directly use "Serial.begin();" is not supported.
+ - directly use `Serial.begin();` is not supported.

 # How to use this library